The Bay of Skaill, in the West Mainland parish of Sandwick, is renowned as the home of Skara Brae.

-The earliest record of the name dates to 1795, when Rev William Clouston wrote in the Old Statistical Account of Scotland: “On the west coast of the parish of Sandwick, close by the seashore, is to be seen the ruins or remains of a large building, which yet bears the name Castle of Snusgar”.
+The earliest record of the name dates to 1795, when Rev William Clouston wrote in the Old Statistical Account of Scotland:

 The excavations mentioned above, however, showed no evidence of any large structure having once stood on top of the mound.

 Writing in the second half of the 18th century, Sandwick man George Marwick recorded a folk tale that attempted to explain the presence of the mound and the apparent ruins that were “(it is said) still to be seen here.”